Swatiinkar/INVENTORY-MANAGMENT-DASHBOARD/README.md

 The following business problems were solved using SQL:

-Top 10 Best-Valued Products by Discount Percentage
+1. Top 10 Best-Valued Products by Discount Percentage

-Identified the top 10 products offering the highest discounts to help understand pricing strategies and promotional effectiveness.
+2. Identified the top 10 products offering the highest discounts to help understand pricing strategies and promotional effectiveness.

-High MRP Products That Are Out of Stock
+3. High MRP Products That Are Out of Stock

-Detected premium products with high MRP values that are currently out of stock, highlighting restocking priorities.
+4. Detected premium products with high MRP values that are currently out of stock, highlighting restocking priorities.

-Estimated Revenue by Category
+5. Estimated Revenue by Category

-Calculated total revenue for each product category based on selling price and quantity sold, offering insights into category-level performance.
+6. Calculated total revenue for each product category based on selling price and quantity sold, offering insights into category-level performance.

-Products with Price > 500 and Discount < 10%
+7. Products with Price > 500 and Discount < 10%

-Filtered premium products with minimal discounts, useful for pricing optimization and premium product strategy.
+8. Filtered premium products with minimal discounts, useful for pricing optimization and premium product strategy.

-Top 5 Categories by Average Discount Percentage
+9. Top 5 Categories by Average Discount Percentage

-Ranked categories offering the highest average discounts, helping identify areas of aggressive promotions.
+10. Ranked categories offering the highest average discounts, helping identify areas of aggressive promotions.

-Product Segmentation: Low, Medium, Bulk
+11.Product Segmentation: Low, Medium, Bulk

 Grouped products based on quantity sold into segments (Low, Medium, Bulk) for inventory planning and stock strategy.

-Total Inventory Weight per Category
+12. Total Inventory Weight per Category

 Computed total weight per category to support logistics, storage, and supply chain planning.